 So, what’s a mother to do?!

-“My grace is sufficient for you, for My strength is made perfect in weakness.”
+But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
+Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 2 Corinthians 12:9

 When the heat soars and your brain is fried, kids become bored and come asking for ideas.

 It’s a good thing to sit down with a tall glass of sweet tea and brainstorm before the need arises.
 You can find ideas on Pinterest or an activity book.

 When kids get hot and sticky, too often they also become cranky and miserable.

 An adventure can change up their outlook as well as yours because there is something wonderful in making your children happy!!

 Stayvay ideas work any summer but this summer, adventures at home are the real deal!